ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Alfredo Garcia - Core Developer
 ===============================

-Draft: I recenty began my second 6-month Worker as a BitShares Core Developer [12].
-I created the block explorer BitShares-Explorer.io and added the plug-in for Elasticsearch [13].
+I recently began my second 6-month Worker as a BitShares Core Developer [12].
+Mainly I focus on the bitshares-core software by implementing features, fixing bugs, testing, maintenance, etc. [13].
+I also develop outside the core tools for other developers and final applications for the BitShares community.
+[14]

 Bill Butler - UX/UI Liaison
 ===========================

 I lead the BitShares UI team and have extensive industry experience: Founded an ISP in 1993, NodeJS, Angular, PHP, CouchDB, SQL.
-UX/UI Experience [14].
+UX/UI Experience [16].
 I am currently VP Engineering for a healthcare software development firm and have eight years’ experience managing development teams.

 Peter Conrad - Core Developer
 =============================